Cube structures of the universal minimal system, nilsystems and applications: Introduction

-In their pioneer work, Host, Kra and Maass in \cite{Host_Kra_Maass_nilstructure:2010} introduced the higher order regionally proximal relations $\RP^{[d]}$ for $\Z$-actions, extending available theory for equicontinuous system, and which allows us to precisely characterize nilsystems and their inverse limits (see \cref{sec:nil_defs} for the precise definitions).
+In their pioneering work, Host, Kra and Maass in \cite{Host_Kra_Maass_nilstructure:2010} introduced the higher order regionally proximal relations $\RP^{[d]}$ for $\Z$-actions, extending available theory for equicontinuous systems, which allows us to precisely characterize nilsystems and their inverse limits (see \cref{sec:nil_defs} for the precise definitions).
 They showed, among other things, that in a distal minimal system, $\RP^{[d]}$ is an equivalence relation and that the quotient by it is the maximal system of order $d$ (that is, an inverse limit of $d$-step nilsystems).

-Soon after, Shao and Ye in \cite{Shao_Ye_regionally_prox_orderd:2012} extended these results by proving that $\RP^{[d]}$ is an equivalence relation in any minimal system $\Z$-system (and even for a general abelian group action), and that the quotient by this relation is the maximal system of order $d$. \footnote{For general group actions, regional proximality of higher order can be defined \cite{Glasner_Gutman_Ye_higher_regionallyproximal_general_groups:2018}.}
+Soon after, Shao and Ye in \cite{Shao_Ye_regionally_prox_orderd:2012} extended these results by proving that $\RP^{[d]}$ is an equivalence relation in any minimal $\Z$-system (and even for a general abelian group action), and that the quotient by this relation is the maximal system of order $d$. \footnote{For general group actions, regional proximality of higher order can be defined \cite{Glasner_Gutman_Ye_higher_regionallyproximal_general_groups:2018}.}

 It is classical that for abelian group actions, equicontinuity can be characterized through algebraic properties of its enveloping semigroup: indeed, they are characterized by having an abelian enveloping semigroup.
 It is natural to ask if there is any algebraic property, or even characterization, of nilsystems and their inverse limits.
-This is indeed the case: it was proven in \cite{Donoso_enveloping_systems_orderd:2014, Qiu_Zhao_topnilpotent_enveloping_nil:2022} that the property of having an enveloping semigroup that is a $d$-step topological semigroup characterize minimal systems of order $d$ for $\Z$-actions.
+This is indeed the case: it was proven in \cite{Donoso_enveloping_systems_orderd:2014, Qiu_Zhao_topnilpotent_enveloping_nil:2022} that the property of having an enveloping semigroup that is a $d$-step topological semigroup characterizes minimal systems of order $d$ for $\Z$-actions.